orocommerce/documentation/getting_started/my_oro/oauth.rst

 1. Provide your **Request URL**.

-   The Request URL consists of your application URL and the /oauth2-token slug, e.g. https://yourapplication/oauth2-token
+   The Request URL consists of your application URL and the /oauth2-token slug, e.g., https://yourapplication/oauth2-token

 2. Send a POST request with the following body parameters to the authorization server: